-- If a user sees or thinks that a virus is affecting the operation of software and/or hardware, switch off the hardware affected.
-Phone the I.T.
-Service Desk immediately, which will advise you what action to take. - Do not try to ignore the fact that a virus may be affecting your files it will not clear itself and will continue to infect other software files/hardware.
+- If a Member suspects a virus is affecting the operation of software and/or hardware, they shall switch off the hardware affected.
+Phone the ICT Service Desk immediately, who will advise what action to take. - Do not try to ignore the fact that a virus may be affecting your files it will not clear itself and will continue to infect other software files/hardware, and potentially other users of the network.

-4. Internet Usage and External E-Mail
+4.0 Internet Usage and External E-Mail